leymandudu/trainee_attendance_app/README.md

-Certainly!
-Here's a detailed `README.md` file for your PHP web application that tracks trainees and their information:

----

 # Trainee Management Web Application

 This web application is designed to manage trainee information for a company that trains individuals to become data analysts.
 It allows you to add, list, edit, and delete trainee records.
 The application is built using PHP for server-side scripting and MySQL for the database backend.
 The frontend is styled using CSS for a professional and responsive design.